|II.||School of Nursing & Health Studies Core Requirements|

 Degrees are awarded three times a year: in May, August, and December.
 Seniors must file an application for the degree in the NHS Office of Student Academic Affairs.
 The last day to file for a May degree is February 1; for an August degree, August 1; for a December degree, November 1.
 Failure to apply for the degree may necessitate the postponement of graduation.

 Diplomas are distributed at Commencement in May.
-Those students who graduate in August may participate in the previous May Commencement.
+Those students who graduate in August may participate in the previous May Commencement, providing that they have no more than 6 remaining credits to complete.
 Those who graduate in December may participate in the following May Commencement.
 Student may elect to have their diplomas mailed to their homes in the summer following the completion of the degree.